 College freshman and fellow Hult contestant Avni Limdi said that in Singapore, there was a noticeable absence of other North American teams and Penn's brand as an Ivy League institution helped give the team legitimacy.

 Nguyen added, however, the team struggled to acquire Penn funding for the trip, calling it a "wild goose chase."
 Despite representing Penn in the competition, the freshmen eventually had to fund the trip themselves.

-Despite the disappointing results this March, Penn's three teams may still have a chance to make it to the London round through Hult Prize Ivy.
+Despite the disappointing results this March, Penn's four teams may still have a chance to make it to the London round through Hult Prize Ivy.

 Hult Prize Ivy selects 25 teams from across the Ivy league universities that will compete at Penn on April 7, Director of Hult Prize Ivy and College senior Tiffany Yau said.
 The winner of this

 case competition wins $10,000 and moves on to the London round in the summer.

 Team Aggregate will be one of the seven to eight teams representing Penn, and the freshmen hope ultimately to earn another shot at the $1,000,000.

 "It's a really expansive network where you get to meet a lot of people," Yau said.
 "It's just like a second chance."

 Correction: A previous version of this article indicated that the Hult Prize was established by the Clinton Global Initiative and that the final round is in London.
 This version now reflects that it was established by Ahmad Ashkar and that the final round will be at the United Nations.
 The DP regrets the errors.